npq7721/Corallium2/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

-This issue tracker is only for technical issues related to Monkey Core.
+This issue tracker is only for technical issues related to Corallium Core.
-General Monkey questions and/or support requests and are best directed to the [Monkey Discord](https://discord.monkey.vision).
+General Corallium questions and/or support requests and are best directed to the [Corallium Discord](https://discord.corallium.vision).

 ### Describe the issue